-- 1. Who can sue for sexual assault, abuse or battery in California?
+- 1. Who can sue for sexual assault, abuse or battery?

 - 2. Do I need to file criminal charges or can I just file a lawsuit?

-- 3. What is the burden of proof in a California civil lawsuit for sexual assault?
+- 3. What is the burden of proof in a civil lawsuit for sexual assault?

-- 4. How long do I have to bring a civil lawsuit for sexual assault or abuse in California?
+- 4. How long do I have to bring a civil lawsuit for sexual assault or abuse?

 - 5. Can another party be held responsible?